-At least once every two years, a table of forecasted load, wind, and solar data will be compiled to help choose which weather scenarios to include in economic analysis going forward.
+At least once every two years, the forecasted load, and wind, and solar profiles (existing) will be analyzed to help choose weather scenarios that should be included in economic analysis.
 This data should be forecasted for a future year based on multiple years of historical weather.
 The table should include demand energy, peak load, and wind and solar capacity factors.

-The number of weather scenarios selected for use in economic studies should consider the benefit of obtaining additional production cost savings to capital cost ratios as well as the resources required.
+The number of weather scenarios selected for use in economic studies should consider the benefit of determining additional PC savings to capital cost ratios as well as the resources required.
 Resources required to run multiple weather scenarios include the number of days to complete a study, the number of employee hours performing study work, and hard drive space for storing the output data.

 The recommendation for which weather scenarios to include in economic studies should be based on the table of forecasted data.
-This table of weather scenarios consists of rows of forecasted data based on historical weather years and should be sorted by Demand Energy.
 Here is an example table of weather scenario data that has been sorted by demand energy and where the 2010, 2009, and 2007 weather scenarios have been selected for use in economic studies.